Eastern grey woodpecker

-The eastern grey woodpecker also grey-headed woodpecker and mountain gray woodpecker (Dendropicos spodocephalus) is a species of bird in the woodpecker family Picidae.
+The eastern grey woodpecker (Dendropicos spodocephalus), also known as grey-headed woodpecker and mountain gray woodpecker, is a species of bird in the woodpecker family Picidae.
 It is a resident breeder in eastern Africa.
 It has a large range and is a fairly common species.
 No special threats have been recognised and the International Union for Conservation of Nature has rated the bird's conservation status as being of "least concern".

 Description

-Like other woodpeckers, this species has a straight pointed bill, a stiff tail to provide support against tree trunks, and zygodactyl or “yoked" feet, with two toes pointing forward, and two backward.
+Like other woodpeckers, this species has a straight pointed bill, a stiff tail to provide support against tree trunks, and zygodactyl or "yoked" feet, with two toes pointing forward, and two backward.
 The long tongue can be darted forward to capture insects.
 The adult male eastern grey woodpecker has a red crown and nape, and females have a plain grey head, lacking the red crown.
 The upper parts of the body are yellowish-green, the rump is red, and the wings and tail are dark brown.
 The remaining parts of the head and the underparts are pale grey, apart from a reddish patch on the hinder part of the belly.
 The beak is dark grey or black, the legs are greenish-grey and the eyes red to brown.
 Young birds are similar to the female, but the reds are paler, and there may be some barring on the flanks and some red on the crown in both sexes.